scrivanolabs/scrivanolabs.github.io/beta_changelog.md

+# Version 0.17.6
+- Minor UI fixes when using dark mode
+-
 # Version 0.17.5
 - FIX: bug that caused selection to be stuck.
 - NEW: use left/right arrows to scroll horizontally.